grahampugh/jamf-upload/JamfUploaderProcessors/READMEs/JamfAccountUploader.md

 ## Description

-A processor for AutoPkg that will upload an accounty to a Jamf Cloud or on-prem server.
+A processor for AutoPkg that will upload an account to a Jamf Cloud or on-prem server, with privileges supplied by a template xml file.

 ## Input variables